themefisher/meghna-hugo/exampleSite/content/english/blog/integrating-spring-boot-keycloak-at-paisley.md

 ### Set up a Spring Boot application

-In previous articles, we have explored some cool Keycloak features and set it up.
+In previous article, we have explored some cool Keycloak features have it up and running.

-Since the API security has been important, In this article, we’re going to cover the basics of integrating the Keycloak server and how to **connect a Spring Boot application** to it.
+In this article, we’re going to cover the basics of integrating the Keycloak server and how to **connect and secure a Spring Boot application** with it.

-To begin with, I'd like to explain how to use Keycloak **to secure Your Rest API in Spring Boot, Spring Security**.
+To begin with, I'd like to explain how to use Keycloak **to secure Your Rest API in Spring Boot integrated with Spring Security**.

 In this section, we will explain how to:

 *   Set up a Spring Boot application for Keycloak;
 *   Configure the Keycloak integration with Spring Boot